NORTHLANDS COLLEGE

 DILLON, SK

-Elmer is semi-retired and served as the chief of Buffalo Narrows Dene Nation.
-HE has also served as the chief executive officer for the Buffalo Narrows Economic Development Corporation.
-He has a focus on creating a healthy economy in the Northwest and seeks business opportunities and joint ventures to generate revenue for the community.
+Elmer Campbell is semi‑retired and previously served as Chief of the Buffalo Narrows Dene Nation.
+He has also held the role of Chief Executive Officer with the Buffalo Narrows Economic Development Corporation.
+Elmer is focused on fostering a healthy economy in Northwestern Saskatchewan and actively seeks business opportunities and joint ventures that generate revenue for the community.
 He is passionate about promoting tourism in Buffalo Narrows, highlighting its natural beauty, pristine beaches, and abundant fishing opportunities.

 Susanne Fern